-The postal codeoM associated with a lock box (post office box) may be geocoded to the physical location of the associated postal installation (post office).
+The postal codeTM associated with a lock box (post office box) may be geocoded to the physical location of the associated postal installation (post office).
 This could be located in a federal electoral district that is different from the ultimate destination of the mail delivery - the residential, industrial, or commercial location of the client renting the lock box.

-Canada Post Corporation (CPC) regularly retires postal codesoM and may also reactivate retired postal codesoM for use again
+Canada Post Corporation (CPC) regularly retires postal codesoM and may also reactivate retired postal codesoM

-Users of the PCFRF must keep in mind that the file contains only the postal codesoM from CPC that are active as of the reference data.
+Users of the PCFRF must keep in mind that the file contains only the postal codesTM from CPC that are active as of the reference date.

-If the addresses of postal codesom in a user's administrative file are not of the same vintage there may be non-matches with the PCFRF because some of the postal codesom in the user's file may have been retired, or may even have been reactivated and re-assigned by CPC to another range of addresses outside the riding where they had previously been used.
+If the postal codeso in a user's administrative file are not of the same vintage there may be non-matches with the PCFRF because some of the postal codesoTM in the user's file may have been retired, or may even have been reactivated and re-assigned by CPC to another range of addresses outside the riding where they had previously been used.

-Statistics Canada maintains an audit trail of the birth dates and retirement dates of postal codesom in the PCCF.
-Users may wish to consult the Postal Codeom Conversion File (PCCF) Reference Guide, an updated version of the PCCF is released concurrently with the PCFRF.
+Statistics Canada maintains an audit trail of the birth dates and retirement dates of postal codesOM in the PCCF.
+Users may wish to consult the Postal CodeOM Conversion File (PCCF) Reference Guide, an updated version of the PCCF is released concurrently with the PCFRF.